alegaio7/dragnform/README.md

     - radioLabel
     - select
     - textarea
+    - validationError: used to style a widget when it doesn't pass a validation check.
     - valueControl: used when rendering the value of input controls (i.e. textbox, dates, numbers) in VIEW mode, usually as SPANs.